What are Crystals and How do They Form?

 Crystals can also form through precipitation.
 Water can only hold a certain amount of dissolved minerals and salts.
 When that limit is reached, they can no longer remain dissolved.

-At that point, the excess particles come together in a repeating pattern and form solid crystals.
+At that point, the excess particles come together to form solid crystals.
 This process, where dissolved particles come out of a solution to form a solid, is called precipitation.

 Obsidian, a type of volcanic glass, is a non-crystalline solid.
-This is because the molten lava from which it was produced cooled so fast that there was no time for crystals to grow.
+This is because the molten lava from which obsidian is produced cooled so fast that there was no time for crystals to grow.

-Granite is a rock (not a mineral) known for its large crystals.
-That's because the magma from which it formed cooled very slowly over millions of years.
+Granite, which is a rock, not a mineral, often contains large crystals.
+This is because the magma from which it formed cooled very slowly over millions of years.

 Crystals have smooth surfaces known as faces and straight edges.
 While some, like quartz, are large enough to be seen with the naked eye, others are microscopic.